 Prior to joining the Department of Sociology, I was Senior Lecturer and Convenor of the MA in Design and Environment in the Department of Design at Goldsmiths, University of London.
 I completed a PhD in Communication Studies at McGill University in Montreal, during which time I was engaged as a research fellow on the Culture of Cities and Digital Cities / Mobile Digital Commons projects.
 This work drew on my interest in the intersections of environments and communication technologies, which I had developed through working in the field of landscape architecture and urban design (the area of my Masters training) in Minneapolis (at Coen + Partners) and Los Angeles (at Rios Clementi Hale Studios).

 My research investigates environments, material processes and communication technologies through theoretical and practice-based work.
-Projects within this area include a recently published book, Digital Rubbish: A Natural History of Electronics (University of Michigan Press, 2011), which examines the materialities of electronic waste; and a written study currently underway on citizen sensing and environmental practice, titled Program Earth: Environment as Experiment in Sensing Technology.
+Projects within this area include a recently published book, Digital Rubbish: A Natural History of Electronics (University of Michigan Press, 2011), which examines the materialities of electronic waste; and a written study currently underway on citizen sensing and environmental practice, titled Program Earth: Environmental Sensing Technology and the Making of a Computational Planet (University of Minnesota Press, forthcoming).